kayoumido/Find-My-Movie/README.md

     string authorName = "Doran Kayoumi";

 ### 1.2 Constants
 Constants are declared in uppercase.
-If the name is composed of multiple words, each word is seperated by an underscore.
+If the name is composed of multiple words, each word is separated by an underscore.
 e.g. :

     const string TITLE = "FindMyMovie";
     const string AUTHOR_NAME = "Doran Kayoumi"

 ### 1.3 Opening brackets
-Opening brackets are blaced on the same line as the declaration (class, function, loop, condition, etc).
+Opening brackets are placed on the same line as the declaration (class, function, loop, condition, etc).
 e.g. :

     Function() { ...